e40/e40.github.io/2025-02-09-kidney-stone-manual.md

 ## The Plan

-Keep in mind, I'm capturing my urine to capture the stone.
-I didn't want it to escape down the toilet.
-I want it to be analyzed by a lab to know what type it is, so I can take preventative actions so I don't go through this again.
+Keep in mind, I captured my urine to capture the stone.
+I did not want it escaping down the toilet.
+I want it to be analyzed by a lab to know what type it is, so I can take preventative actions so I do not go through this again.

 ### Day 0